redlink-gmbh/redlink-geocoding/README.md

 This module implements of the geocoder artifact wrapping Google Maps Services java [client](https://github.com/googlemaps/google-maps-services-java).
 To be able to use the Google Maps Services a valid API key should be provided to the library.

-The [GoogleMapsGeocoder](https://bitbucket.org/redlinkgmbh/geocoding/src/b5eb5b5eb30d2be8a447d8a9dff0a979cf760de7/google/src/main/java/io/redlink/geocoding/google/GoogleMapsGeocoder.java?at=master&fileviewer=file-view-default) object can be instantiate just by the means of the [GoogleMapsBuilder](https://bitbucket.org/redlinkgmbh/geocoding/src/b5eb5b5eb30d2be8a447d8a9dff0a979cf760de7/google/src/main/java/io/redlink/geocoding/google/GoogleMapsBuilder.java?at=master&fileviewer=file-view-default) which allows to define the specific configuration needed to use the Google Maps Services.
+The `GoogleMapsGeocoder` object can be instantiate just by the means of the `GoogleMapsBuilder` which allows to configure the specific configuration needed to use the Google Maps Services.

 ```java